Hala-INTJ/Final_Project/README.md

 - "No Exceedance" Predicted Correctly (TN)
 - Classification Report

-To split and standardize data, and then fit, predict and evaluate these models, functions were created in [Classification_Models.py]() to iterate over the model types with the same training and test data.
+To split and standardize data, and then fit, predict and evaluate these models, functions were created in [Classification_Models.py](https://github.com/Hala-INTJ/Final_Project/blob/main/ML%20Models/Classification_Models.py) to iterate over the model types with the same training and test data.
 The functions were parameterized to allow the choice of using SMOTEENN to over-combine the dataset, and for Neural Network models, the number of hidden layers and nodes/layer, activation function and the number of epochs could be specified.
 #### Unsupervised Models

-The unspervised models were created to better explore the classes where the total phosphorus exceeded the 0.35mg/L target.
+The unsupervised models were created to better explore the classes where the total phosphorus exceeded the 0.35mg/L target.
 PCA was applied to reduce dimensionality, and the plot illustrated distinct clusters.

 For each of the six trains analyzed, the following methods were implemented:
 - KMeans
 - Agglomerative Clustering
 #### Observations
 - The best of the supervised models were only accurate and predicting TP > 0.35mg/L ~67% of the time
 - Of the regression models, only the Linear Regression, Gradient Boosting Regressor and Neural Network models were moderately successful
 - Of the classification models, only the Gradient Boosting Classifier (SMOTEENN) showed some promise